 Tip #4 - Check Their Reviews & Credentials

-That’s not to say that good career coach HAVE to have accreditation, but it is a very good sign regarding their level of expertise.
-Plus, if it’s backed up by great reviews, the chances are you’ve found a winner!.
+That’s not to say that a good career coach HAS to have credentials, but it is a very good sign regarding their level of expertise.
+Plus, if it’s backed up by great reviews, the chances are you’ve found a winner!

 Tip #5 - Sample Their Services

 Any good career coach will typically offer a short, free, no-obligation consultation prior to starting regular services, so this is your opportunity to check them out.
 This is valuable time that can be used to ask them lots of questions about their approach and anything else you feel is important to the process.